thomasballinger/dalsegno/readme.md

 # Development

-To run the code locally, run make to download a dependency then run a static file server:
+To run the code locally you'll need webpack.

     make
     python3 -m http.server 8000  # or any other static file server